apache/shenyu-website/community/1-code-suggestions.md

   recommendation : Add a collection tool class to make unified judgment.

-* Judge Map's value is null or not, below are some representative examples:
+* Judge Map's value is Null or not, below are some representative examples:
   current :

   ```